 Following the pandemic, networking has become a virtual experience.
 If you’re wondering how you can connect with donors in this way, read our blog post on Virtual Fundraising During The Pandemic to learn some effective tips for fundraising and building meaningful relationships online.

-Mistake 5: Approaching Fundraising with a Limited Mindset
+Mistake 5: Approaching fundraising with a limited mindset

 Many nonprofits feel like their relationships with funders are one-sided: the funder gives and the nonprofit takes.
 You might hold your funder on a pedestal.
 However, this is a limiting mindset that is preventing you from building an honest and fulfilling relationship with funders.